khaled-harbi/Page-By-Page-Bookstore/README.md

 a.
 Node.js
 b.
 MongoDB Community Server
 c.
 MongoDB Compass (optional but recommended)
-Used to easily view or import your database data.

 #### 2. Create a `.env` file in the `backend` folder
 This file must contain your MongoDB connection string.